jeppevammenkristensen/auto-spectre/README.md

 // We pass a pre initialized form object to the get method var preinitializedForm = new Example();
 preinitializedForm = formFactory.Get(preinitializedForm);

+// An alternative can be to use the generated extension method
+// this will initalize the factory and call the get Method var form = new Example().SpectrePrompt();

+// If you want to dump the values to the console you can use the Dump extension method form.SpectreDump();

 ```

 ## The form attribute